myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

                                                         ��HT�b����&�gz j`�~-�ɒ���2ڈ�"C�B�.b�45
 ```

-Has we can see it's encrypted.
-So I put the decoded message in a new file which I call `encrypted.enc` and use the `file` command on it for getting more information.
+As we can see it's encrypted.
+So I placed the decoded message in a new file that I call `encrypted.enc` and use the `file` command to receive more information.

 ```
 $ base64 -d secret.enc > encrypted.enc